Cheap money exposes weakness of German banks

-FRANKFURT European Central Bank money-printing has exposed the fault lines in Germany's banking system, forcing its sprawling network of lenders to rethink their business models and slash costs.
+FRANKFURT (Reuters) - European Central Bank money-printing has exposed the fault lines in Germany's banking system, forcing its sprawling network of lenders to rethink their business models and slash costs.

 Profits at one-time flagship banks of Europe's largest economy are near the bottom of the pile among their regional peers.
 Germany's nearly 2000 commercial, mutual and government-owned lenders have some of the thinnest margins in the region.